ezcatdb/clinicalcorpus-guidelines/_entity/Subject.md

 ---
 layout: entry
 title: "Subject"
-shortdef: "Subjects for clinical trials, and patients (PHAEDRA)"
+shortdef: "Subjects for clinical trials, patients, and experimental animals (PHAEDRA)"
 order: 7
 ---

-The name of this entity group is based on the <a href="http://www.nactem.ac.uk/">PHAEDRA corpus</a> at <a href="http://www.nactem.ac.uk/">NaCTeM</a>.
+The name of this entity group is based on the <a href="http://www.nactem.ac.uk/PHAEDRA/">PHAEDRA corpus</a> at <a href="http://www.nactem.ac.uk/">NaCTeM</a>.

 <!--
 -->

-Patients, and subjects for clinical trials are categorized into this entity group.
+Patients, and subjects for clinical trials, and experimental animals, such as mice, are categorized into this entity group.

 ~~~ ann
 Subjects who underwent lung resect.